amesar/mlflow-examples/scala/mleap/README.md

 ## Assumptions

-The expected run artifacts hierarchy is shown below and is produced by the `sparkml` and `scala_spark` trainers.
+The expected run artifacts hierarchy is shown below and is produced by the `python/sparkml` and `scala/sparkml` trainers.
 `schema.json` is emitted byt the trainers and is used to create an input LeapFrame from the data.

 ```